LMU-Douglas/lab-instructions/Lab02_Instructions.md

 # Question #5
 # What month were you born in?
 month = input("What month were you born in? ")
+if month == 'June': #add the rest of the months here
+    pass
 # If they were born in June, July, or August, add a point to summer
 # If they were born in September, October, or November, add a point to fall
 # If they were born in December, January, or February, add a point to winter